 (3) The Senate may amend the Scheme or by further agreement amend an agreement made under subsection (2) but any amendment to the Scheme or an agreement shall not prejudice any right that has accrued under the Scheme or the agreement before the amendment.

+[Section 33 amended by No. 32 of 2016 s.
+124.]

 34. Application of Financial Management Act 2006 and Auditor General Act 2006

 (1) Subject to subsection (4), the provisions of the Financial Management Act 2006 and the Auditor General Act 2006 regulating the financial administration, audit and reporting of statutory authorities apply to and in respect of the University and its operations.